7 Steps to Developing a Strategically Sound Small Business Website

 • And so forth…

 Take a few minutes to create a simple website plan.
-List your goals, how you will accomplish them and how your site content and structure will support this.
+List your goals, how you will accomplish them, and how your site content and structure will support this.

-1. Develop a Solid Content Strategy
+2. Develop a Solid Content Strategy

 Don’t buy into the simplistic notion that “people won’t read content.”
 Bull!
 Part of my job as a Sonoma County website design strategist is to bust this common–but completely false–myth.

-They don’t come to your website just for pretty pictures or general taglines.
+They don’t come to your website for pretty pictures or general taglines.
 They want to know who you are, the features and benefits you offer, and why you are different/better than other providers.
 The answer to these questions should drive your content.

-1. Consider SEO (Search Engine Optimization)
+3. Consider SEO (Search Engine Optimization)

 As a result, not all small businesses can allocate the resources it takes for a successful campaign.
-If you can drive leads to your site from sources such as referrals, networking, email advertising, print advertising, mail or other methods, you may not need SEO.
+If you can drive leads to your site from sources such as referrals, networking, email advertising, print advertising, mail, or other methods, you may not need SEO.

-1. Write Clear, Compelling Website Content
+4. Write Clear, Compelling Website Content

-Instead, provide information that lets visitors draw their own conclusions.
+Instead, provide information that lets visitors draw their conclusions.
 Give them enough details so their questions are answered.
-Find ways to explain, in almost third-party objective style, why they should trust you and do business with you.
+Find ways to explain, in an almost third-party objective style, why they should trust you and do business with you.

 Here are some important content tips, whether you’re writing for search engines or human beings: